First principles - red team blue team operations.

 The US Navy established the SSBN Security Program to identify potential vulnerabilities that the Soviet Union might exploit.
 SS denotes submarine, the B denotes ballistic missile, and the N denotes that the submarine is nuclear powered.

-Scientific philosopher Karl Popper wrote “In science we need to form parties, as it were, for and against any theory that is being subjected to serious scrutiny.”
+Philosopher of science Karl Popper wrote “In science we need to form parties, as it were, for and against any theory that is being subjected to serious scrutiny.”

 President Ronald Reagan signed a National Security Decision Directive to create a permanent "Red Team" to challenge US verification capabilities, assumptions, and policies in order to anticipate how, in what ways, and for what purposes, the Soviets might try to avoid compliance with the provisions of arms control agreements.